-Before moving to Taiwan, I completed a BA at The George Washington University, where I double majored in International Development and Anthropology.
+Prior to moving to Taiwan, I earned a BA from The George Washington University, where I double-majored in International Development and Anthropology.